How much do you need to buy a house?

 To use the 30% rule, follow these steps.

-2. Using a loan calculator, add the figure from Step 1 as your monthly repayment.
+- Using a home loan calculator, add the figure from Step 1 as your monthly repayment.

-3. Set the interest rate at a basic variable rate, or a little above the fixed rate to allow for some rate rises.
+- Set the interest rate at a basic variable rate, or a little above the fixed rate to allow for interest rates rises.
 At 2.5%, you can borrow $630,000 with a monthly repayment of $2,490.

 Look to the future

-There are times when borrowing up to your maximum budget can make sense.
+There are times when borrowing up to your maximum budget for your home loan can make sense.

 If it’s reasonable to expect that your income will go up, that acts as another safety buffer.
 Perhaps you’re close to completing professional qualifications, or you’re in line for a promotion.
 If you’re confident you’ll see a salary hike soon, it’s less risky to stretch your budget now.

-At the end of the day, building your first home should be an exciting moment, not a stressful one.
+At the end of the day, building your first home should be an exciting time, not a stressful one.
 Make sure you’re comfortable with your budget so you can relax and enjoy moving in.
-Find a mortgage structure that’s right for you here.
+Do your research, find a mortgage structure that’s right for you and then contact Carlisle Homes to find your dream property.
+We offer reliable financial services that will help you through the process as a first home buyer.